thunderdust/Solaris/catalog.md

 Your proposal to solve the object

 1. Use our application Solaris to maintain purchase records and use the after-sales function of Solaris to help the services.
 The agent can conveniently obtain customer's record within a second by searching it with customer's order number, or name, or contact number.
 And the purchased date, warranty length, whether warranty has expired (with a status of YES or NO) will be automatically displayed when the record is been found.
 Agents can save huge amount of time finding the customer's purchase information, checking with customer about the warranty status, and validating it.
 It is also so easy to process this service request after the call as it is still within the same application system.
-With our application, the after-sales services will be largely improved, which contributes a crucial part to the sales performance as customers value after-sales services a lot when it comes to laptop purchase, and poor services bring the company a damaged reputation.
+With our application, the after-sales services will be largely improved, which contributes an essential part to the sales performance as customers value after-sales services a lot when it comes to laptop purchase, and poor services bring the company a damaged reputation.